 In this guide, we cover some practical tips for increasing the exhaust sound.
-Our guide outlines the average price of each option so you know how much money needs to be saved.
+Our guide outlines the average price of each option, so you know how much money needs to be saved.

 How is Exhaust Sound Generated?

-On the way out of the car, the sound waves and exhaust gases go through several parts, including the catalytic converter, muffler and resonator.
+On the way out of the car, the sound waves and exhaust gases move through several parts, including the catalytic converter, muffler and resonator.
 Each of these parts changes the sound that is coming out of the vehicle.
 If you want a more aggressive sound, you must alter the parts in some way.

 How to Make Your Car’s Exhaust Louder (Ranked by Price)

 To make your car’s exhaust louder, you can increase the exhaust sound by taking off the muffler.
 You can also remove the catalytic converter or install a cat-back exhaust.
 Consider putting on a performance muffler, cold air intake, turbocharger, straight pipe exhaust, or aftermarket exhaust if you have the money.